tstonesnyder/GettingCleaningDataProject/CodeBook.md

 The file run_analysis.R is an R script that cleans and processes the raw data to create an output file (tidydata.csv).
 See the file README.md for details on the steps this script performs.

-##Columns in tidydata.csv
+###Columns in tidydata.csv
 The file tidydata.csv contains the following columns of data:

 - subjectID = A number from 1 to 30 identifying the subject to whom the measurements apply

 - activity = Text indicating the activity the subject was engaged in when the measurements were recorded.
-Can be one of the following 6 text values: walking walking upstairs walking downstairs sitting standing laying
+Can be one of the following 6 text values:
+  - walking
+  - walking upstairs
+  - walking downstairs
+  -- sitting
+  -- standing
+  -- laying

 The remaining 66 columns contain measurements that range from -1 to 1 (exclusive).
 They contain the mean of the related column in the full dataset, calculated by individual subject and activity.
 Columns labels ending in "X", "Y", or "Z" contain data related to 3-axial signals in the X, Y, or Z direction.
-The remaining columns are:
+These remaining columns are:

 - timeBodyAccMeanX
 - timeBodyAccMeanY